 Providence is the capital city of Rhode Island, and is one of the oldest cities in the United States.
 It is home to Brown University and the Rhode Island School of Design (RISD), whose RISD Museum displays American art and silver.
 Nearby, 18th- and 19th-century homes line the streets of College Hill.
 Providence is located at the head of Narragansett Bay, with the Providence River running into the bay through the center of the city.
 The city contains the most coffee and doughnut shops per capita of any city in the country, and is also reputed to have the highest number of restaurants per capita of major U.S. cities.
 Providence is located about 45 minutes from both Boston and several coastal Rhode Island cities, including the beautiful and historic Newport, RI.

 View the 2019 CPA Sponsorship Prospectus here.
 For more information about sponsorship and advertising opportunities for the 2019 Collaborative Perspectives on Addiction meeting, contact Dr. Brandon Bergman at firstname.lastname@example.org.
 Sponsorships can be paid via check, credit card, or paypal.
-If paying via credit card or paypal you can access the sponsorship payment process via the registration page.
+If paying via credit card or paypal you can access the sponsorship payment process via the Registration Page by selecting Sponsorship Only.